ua-datalab/Generative-AI/README.md

-# LLM-Models
+# Generative AI

-All about LLM models and applications
+All about Generative AI models and their applications

 Documents in Wiki!